 Learn to Cook KL Hokkien Mee at New Malaysian Kitchen Cooking Class

+The above is my family home-style recipe.
 I have a more authentic recipe which I have research from talking to hawkers and many rounds of experiments in the kitchen.
 If you'll like to learn how to make authentic Hokkien Noodles, join my cooking class!

 LIKE THIS RECIPE?
 GET CURATE RECIPES IN YOUR INBOX